-Philter is an application that finds and removes sensitive information, such as protected health information (PHI) and personally identifiable information (PII), from natural language text.
-Philter works best on unstructured, paragraph text.
+Philter is an application that finds and removes sensitive information, such as protected health information (PHI) and personally identifiable information (PII), from natural language text in text files or PDF documents.
 The types of sensitive information that can be identified by Philter is configurable to support custom types specific to your domain and use-case.

 Given text as input, Philter applies a sequence of filters to the text to find and remove the desired sensitive information from the text.
 Philter then returns the filtered text.
 Philter was designed simplicity in mind to make Philter easy to integrate in existing systems.